PrabhuKiran8790/PDF-Assistant-Streamlit/README.md

 ## About the App

-PDF-Assistant leverages the power of OpenAI GPT 3.0 to provide accurate and intelligent answers to your questions related to PDF content.
-Whether you're a student, researcher, or professional, our app aims to make your PDF reading experience more efficient and productive. 🚀💡
+PDF-Assistant leverages the power of OpenAI GPT 3.0 to provide accurate and intelligent answers to your questions related to PDF content. 🚀💡

 ## Key Features